 What is Code Switch?

-Code Switch comprises a team of six NPR journalists who cover race, ethnicity and culture.
+Code Switch is a team of seven NPR journalists who cover race, ethnicity and culture.
 Our work appears on-air and online, across NPR's shows and digital outlets.
 We produce this blog, a Tumblr, a Twitter stream, and a Facebook feed.

 Who's on the team?